hyzhak/ui-select-infinity/README.md

 # ui-select-infinity
-Extend `ui-select` with Infinity list of items feature.
+Extend `ui-select` with feature of infinity scrolling.

 ## Installing